On the Wings of Kuntur

 “Peruvians have always been discriminated against for speaking Quechua or even saying that they knew how to speak Quechua.
 A lot of people changed their last names so that they would not be in Quechua, and now young people in our generation want to investigate, find out what their last name really is, and reclaim it.”

-Whether a trend or a movement, she hopes only continues to grow.
+Whether a trend or a movement, she hopes it only continues to grow.
 While there is much focus on the negative impact of social media on GenZ, Renata recognises that it has been one of the most powerful tools for reshaping perceptions of Quechua, as it enabled her to transcend the structural racism entrenched with the physical borders of Peru and Latin America.

-“Without a doubt Social media opened a huge door for me, to be able to connect with other artists, new movements and media.
+“Without a doubt social media opened a huge door for me, to be able to connect with other artists, new movements and media.
 So many things are being created.
 There are audiovisual producers who are just starting out from the Andes, making short films, anime series in Quechua, there’s so much that I’ve learnt about thanks to social media.”

 Her online fanbase – or allyu (family), as she calls them – are supportive and wide-ranging in age.
 “We always treat each other as family here,” she says, adding that even just referring to fans as ñañay (little sister), helps celebrate the values that Quechua promotes.
 “It’s an ancestral language with lots of depth and lived experience, centred around work as a community, work as a family, always thinking about the other person.
 That reciprocity, is something that Quechua has and the Andean culture in general.”